AlexandroPerez/restaviews/README.md

+# This project is being updated...

+There are major flaws in most of the packages used in this project, so I need time to update latest sails among other packages.

+So installation and local deployment may not work right now.
+As of right now using latest version of Node 10 runs a somehow broken app, but a broken app is not a good app, is it?

 # Mobile Web Specialist Certification Course

 ---

 #### _Three Stage Course Material Project - Restaurant Reviews_

 ## Project Overview: Stage 1 [DONE]